Miha36/Mihailo_Ushakov_project/README.md

-# Weather and Currency Checker

-A console application that provides weather information and currency conversion information.

-## Features

 ### Weather
 - Enter a city name to find its location.
 - Get the current temperature, humidity and wind speed.